 While brushing and flossing are essential, these efforts can’t remove all the plaque-causing germs in your mouth.
 Using an antiseptic mouthwash regularly after brushing has been shown to be more effective at controlling and preventing plaque buildup than brushing and flossing alone.5

 An antiseptic mouthwash can kill germs in areas difficult to reach with a toothbrush or floss.
 If you need tartar control, LISTERINE® ULTRACLEAN® may be the right product for you.
 It cleans deeper than brushing and flossing alone while fighting tartar buildup and killing 99.9% of germs that cause bad breath, plaque, and gingivitis.

 HOW TO GET RID OF PLAQUE

-While you won’t be able to get rid of all dental plaque completely, you can make effective efforts to prevent plaque from accumulating on your teeth with a proper oral hygiene routine.
+While you won’t be able to get all dental plaque off your teeth completely, you can make effective efforts to prevent plaque from accumulating on your teeth with a proper oral hygiene routine.
 Here are a few great tips for removing plaque from your teeth:

 - Brush twice daily to help remove the plaque.
 Don't skip cleaning between your teeth with dental floss or another interdental cleaner, as recommended by your dentist or hygienist.
 Flossing each day can help get rid of plaque and food debris in the spaces between your teeth.

 - Rinse with an antiseptic mouthwash after brushing and flossing to kill plaque-causing germs missed by brushing and flossing.